opencoweb/coweb/docs/js/collab.rst

    Encapsulates the collaboration APIs for web application use.
 A web application should use the :func:`coweb.initCollab` factory function instead of instantiating this object directly.

-   .. note:: In typical Dojo fashion, all `subscribe*` methods in this interface can take a callback function as a parameter or, as a convenience, a context plus a callback method.
+   .. note:: All `subscribe*` methods in this interface can take a callback function as a parameter or, as a convenience, a context plus a callback method.
 If a context is specified, the provided callback is invoked with `this` bound to the context.
 Note that the doc below lists both parameters, but only explains the required callback.

-.. function:: CollabInterface.subscribeConferenceReady(contextOrCallback [, boundCallback])
+.. function:: CollabInterface.subscribeReady(contextOrCallback [, boundCallback])

    A web application calls this method to subscribe to the event fired when the local :class:`SessionInterface` has finished preparing, joining, and updating in a session.